AlexandreMahdhaoui/BetterRest/README.md

 # BetterRest

-BetterRest programmatically creates routes and resolvers ready to be served as a REST API
+BetterRest programmatically creates routes and resolvers ready to be served as a REST API.